noporpoise/string_buffer/README.md

 The string can be a string within the given string buffer

     void strbuf_set(StrBuf *sbuf, const char *str)

+Get a copy of this StrBuf as a char array.
+Returns NULL if not enough memory.

+    char* strbuf_as_str(const StrBuf* sbuf)

 Add a character to the end of this StrBuf